ETCraig/todo-application/README.md

 ## In Development

-The design, esspecially for the main view, is still in development.
-As well as editing tasks, creating and completing subtasks, both of which are done in the api layer but not in the UI layer.
-Both are intended to be in no later than by 09/06/2021.
+Some more updated styling in the main view and the functionality for creating and completing subtasks, which is done in the api layer, are both in development.